How To Add Custom Thumbnail Images To YouTube Videos

 So, you started using YouTube and want to take it to the next level!

-Follow these seven easy steps to get a custom thumbnail on your YouTube videos.
+Follow these 6 steps to add a custom thumbnail image to your YouTube videos.

-Once saved, you’ll see the custom thumbnail image in the preview.
+Once saved, you’ll see your selected custom thumbnail image in the video preview.

 - Consistency!
 Picking an image that can be consistent across all your thumbnails while still allowing the customer to know what the video is about is key!